YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/PlaybackController.md

 | [`VolumeUp`](#VolumeUp)                        | Directive | **(Deprecated)** Instructs the client to turn up the audio player volume.                      |

 ## CustomCommandIssued event {#CustomCommandIssued}
-Reports to CIC that the user pressed one of the shortcut buttons on the client device.
+Reports to CIC when the user presses one of the shortcut buttons on the client device.
 Upon receiving the event, CIC sends the appropriate directive to the client.

 ### Context fields